-NICE guidance and PHE/NHS strategy
+Guidance and strategy

 Role of GPs

-The incidence of TB in the UK remains high when compared with other western European countries, with some London boroughs classed as high incidence by the World Health Organisation.
-High risk groups include people living in more deprived areas of the country, the unemployed, those with drug or alcohol problems, homeless people or those who have spent time in prison.
+High-risk groups include people living in more deprived areas of the country, the unemployed, those with drug or alcohol problems, homeless people or those who have spent time in prison.

 Avoiding diagnosis delays